s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 business partners or the loved one we marry.
 And there are that technical relations between different sets of informations we store in our database.
 Member records, image galleries, customer data, shop orders, etc. One thing I really love about Silverstripe is, that it helps me to model these relations with its very good ORM.
-The framework helps me to concentrate on the objects I want to model and does everything needed in the database.
-Creating tables, adding fields and indexes, querying for results etc...
+I can concentrate on the objects I want to model and the framework does everything needed in the database: creating tables, adding fields and indexes, querying for results etc...

 Of course, you should know how databases work to understand what's going on under the hood when you use tools that help you with the model.
 For me it's good that I don't have to deal with that all the time.
 This way I can concentrate on the